 NUMBER OF AWARDS

-- Specific Aims
+- Specific aims

 - Timeline and expected products

-The proposal will be reviewed by a committee of three to five academic and community partners.
+Proposals will be reviewed by a committee of three to five academic and community partners.

 Proposals will be evaluated based on the following criteria: